PaddlePaddle/docs/doc/paddle/install/index_en.rst

             python -m pip install paddlepaddle==2.0.0b0 -i https://pypi.tuna.tsinghua.edu.cn/simple

+        If you are using Windows environment, please use the following instruction:

+            python -m pip install paddlepaddle==2.0.0b0 -f https://paddlepaddle.org.cn/whl/stable.html

         If you are using Python 3, please change **python** in the above command to **python3** and install.